-If developing countries make such a reservation, the Members shall consent to it under Article 21 of the Agreement.
+If developing countries make such a reservation, the Parties to the Agreement shall consent to it under Article 23 of the Agreement;

-4. Developing countries may wish to make a reservation with respect to paragraph 2 of Article 5 of the Agreement in the following terms:
+5. Recognize that developing countries may wish to make a reservation with respect to Article 5.2 of the Agreement in the following terms:

-"The Government of reserves the right to provide that paragraph 2 of Article 5 of the Agreement shall be applied in accordance with the provisions of the relevant note thereto whether or not the importer so requests."
+"The Government of reserves the right to provide that Article 5.2 of the Agreement shall be applied in accordance with the provisions of the relevant note thereto whether or not the importer so requests."

-If developing countries make such a reservation, the Members shall consent to it under Article 21 of the Agreement.
+If developing countries make such a reservation, the Parties to the Agreement shall consent to it under Article 23 of the Agreement;

-5. Certain developing countries may have problems in the implementation of Article 1 of the Agreement insofar as it relates to importations into their countries by sole agents, sole distributors and sole concessionaires.
-If such problems arise in practice in developing country Members applying the
+6. Recognize that certain developing countries have expressed concern that there may be problems in the implementation of Article 1 of the Agreement in so far as it relates to importations into their countries by sole agents, sole distributors and sole concessionaires.
+The Parties to the Agreement agree that, if such problems arise in practice in developing countries applying the Agreement, a study of this question shall be made, at the request of such countries, with a view to finding appropriate solutions;

-Agreement, a study of this question shall be made, at the request of such Members, with a view to finding appropriate solutions.
+7. Agree that Article 17 recognizes that in applying the Agreement, customs administrations may need to make enquiries concerning the truth or accuracy of any statement, document or declaration presented to them for customs valuation purposes.
+They further agree that the Article thus acknowledges that enquiries may be made which are, for example, aimed at verifying that the elements of value declared or presented to customs in connection with a determination of customs value are complete and correct.
+They recognize that Parties to the Agreement, subject to their national laws and procedures, have the right to expect the full co-operation of importers in these enquiries;

-- 6. Article 17 recognizes that in applying the Agreement, customs administrations may need to make enquiries concerning the truth or accuracy of any statement, document or declaration presented to them for customs valuation purposes.
-The Article thus acknowledges that enquiries may be made which are, for example, aimed at verifying that the elements of value declared or presented to customs in connection with a determination of customs value are complete and correct.
-Members, subject to their national laws and procedures, have the right to expect the full cooperation of importers in these enquiries. - 7.
-The price actually paid or payable includes all payments actually made or to be made as a condition of sale of the imported goods, by the buyer to the seller, or by the buyer to a third party to satisfy an obligation of the seller.
+8. Agree that the price actually paid or payable includes all payments actually made or to be made as a condition of sale of the imported goods, by the buyer to the seller, or by the buyer to a third party to satisfy an obligation of the seller.